 Uncertainties will usually come from four sources:

-- patients/service users with experience of the health area
+- patients/service users with experience of the health or care area or setting

 - existing guidelines and systematic reviews.

 In the definition of ‘patients’, Priority Setting Partnerships (PSPs) may wish to include those at risk of the condition.
 In ‘carers’, PSPs usually include wider family members or other stakeholders who may have a viewpoint.

 PSPs should try to gather their uncertainties from as wide a range of contributors as possible.
 They must ensure patients are as confident and empowered as clinicians to submit their evidence uncertainties.